 - Keeping the speed on low, slowly add the dry ingredients in two batches, alternating with the sour cream and mixing until just combined.

 - Scrape half of the batter into the prepared baking pan and use an offset spatula to spread it into an even layer.
+Sprinkle the cinnamon filling in an even layer over the top.

 - Carefully dollop the remaining batter over the cinnamon filling and carefully spread it into an even layer with an offset spatula.
 It's normal if your cake batter is thick, just dollop, work slowly to spread, and do the best you can.
 It doesn't have to be perfect here.

-- Bake the cake for 60-65 minutes or until a cake tester comes out clean or with just a few moist crumbs.
+- Sprinkle the cinnamon streusel evenly over the top, clumping it together as you go.
+Bake the cake for 60-65 minutes or until a cake tester comes out clean or with just a few moist crumbs.
 When gently tapped, the center should spring back and not indent at all.
 If the center wobbles or doesn't seem firm under the streusel, bake for up to 5 minutes longer.

 - Place on a wire rack and cool for at least 20-30 minutes before serving.
 See post above about serving the cake warm.